-- policies list of dictionaries - action string
+policies - list of dictionaries

-'''
+• action - string

-static extract_action_values(policies, action, unique=False, allow_white_space_in_action=False)
+static extract_action_values(policies, action, unique=False, allow_white_space_in_action=False) Given an action, extract all values the given policies specify for that action.

-'''

-Given an action, extract all values the given policies specify for that action. :param policies: a list of policy dictionaries :type policies: list :param action: a policy action :type action: action :param unique: if True, only consider the policy with the highest priority and check for policy conflicts (in this case, raise a PolicyError).

-Parameters allow_white_space_in_action - Some policies like emailtext would allow entering text with whitespaces.
+- policies (list) a list of policy dictionaries - action (action) a policy action - unique (bool) if True, only consider the policy with the highest priority and check for policy conflicts (in this case, raise a PolicyError). - allow_white_space_in_action Some policies like emailtext would allow entering text with whitespaces.
 These whitespaces must not be used to separate action values!